What is an ACHLMA?

 - The method of and persons involved in the assessment(s) of the agreement area.

-- A summary of any information provided by the RAP or other person about the Aboriginal cultural heritage.
+- A summary of any information provided by the or other person about the Aboriginal cultural heritage.

 - Details any obstacles encountered in completing the assessment.